Cafeteria Flooring Vancouver, BC

 Cafeteria Flooring Systems We Install

-Textured resin systems designed for serving lines, beverage stations, entrances, and wet-prone areas—durable traction without constant rework.
+Textured resin flooring for serving lines, beverage stations, entrances, and wetter utility areas where traction needs to improve without becoming impossible to clean.

 - Slip-control texture options by zone

-A premium look that helps hide minor wear while maintaining commercial performance—popular in dining areas and public-facing zones.
+A more finished look that helps soften visible wear while maintaining commercial-grade performance in busy dining spaces.

 - Good visual durability in high traffic